 Kate Witte, a long-time resident of Americus, also believed in the idea of a home for the aging.
 When she passed away in 1947, she left a bequest of 392 acres specifically designated to provide a home for the elderly.
 A group of Americus citizens honored her request and formed the Rock of Ages Foundation to operate a home.
 In 1959, the Rock of Ages Foundation deeded the land to the South Georgia Methodist Home for the Aging, Inc., known from its inception as Magnolia Manor.

 In 1983, Magnolia Manor expanded its ministry from Americus to Macon, Georgia with the addition of 120 one- and two-bedroom apartments for the low-income elderly.
 In 1996, expansion began in Macon with sixteen villas.
-Later twenty-four Supportive Housing apartments and a Resident Life Center were added and in the Summer of 2009, another expansion resulted in twenty-four one- and two- bedroom assisted living apartments.
+Later twenty-four Supportive Housing apartments and a Resident Life Center were added and in the Summer of 2009, another expansion resulted in twenty-four one- and two- bedroom personal care apartments.

 Magnolia Manor's ministry grew over the years with locations in Richmond Hill, Moultrie, St. Marys, Buena Vista, St. Simons Island, and most recently Columbus, Georgia.
-Over the last four decades thousands of South Georgians have called Magnolia Manor; Every day the organization's eight campuses meet the needs of almost 1,300 individuals in the areas of independent living, assisted living, catered care, skilled nursing care, Alzheimer's and specialized dementia care; Magnolia Manor's family includes 1,100 employees dedicated to this United Methodist Ministry for Older Adults.
+Over the last five decades thousands of South Georgians have called Magnolia Manor; Every day the organization's eight campuses meet the needs of almost 1,300 individuals in the areas of independent living, personal care, assisted living, catered care, skilled nursing care, Alzheimer's and specialized memory care; Magnolia Manor's family includes 1,100 employees dedicated to this Faith-based Ministry for Older Adults.

 Click here to learn more about Magnolia Manor's commitment to AAHSA's Quality First Initiative.